 Space For Generator

 You can’t keep a backup power generator in a car or a van.
 It would be of no use there as there is no electricity or hookups for your electronics there.
 But in case of a trailer, you have all that and much more.
 And if you run out of battery power, since you are in a trailer, you probably have a backup generator for all your electricity.

 Review of the Best Dry Camping Travel Trailers

 Now that we have discussed some general features and points about dry camping and travel trailers, here are some of our own top picks of trailers for dry camping and why we believe they belong on this list.

 People who love dry camping but do not like to go to new places alone can really have fun with this trailer.
-It can sleep 2 to 3 people, so you can take your friends or an acquaintance with you, depending on the time you want because let’s face it, friends make everything better.
+It can sleep 2 to 3 people, so you can take along a friend or 2 with you, depending on the time you want because let’s face it, friends make everything better.